toshi0383/TVMLKitchen/README.md

 # TVMLKitchen😋🍴
 # What's this for ?
-TVMLKitchen provides Native UI using TVMLKit.
+TVMLKitchen provides Native UI using TVMLKit without additional client-server.
-With TVMLKitchen, you can load and show your TVML Templates easily, without dealing with additional **client web-server**.
+With TVMLKitchen, you can load and show your TVML Templates much easier than you think.
 Views are pushed to the navigationController, so user can pop to previous viewcontroller with 'Menu' button of the **AppleTV Remote**.
+Templates are loaded from your app's Main Bundle.

+Without the need of configuring UIKit for complex UI, TVMLKit is a good choice for displaying data in simple UI.
+TVMLKitchen makes the process even much easier, especially when you don't want to deal with the client-server.

 # Installation